Kamajabu/KestrelTransitions/README.md

 ### 4. Add Target Transition

-In your destination view, add the `kestrelTransitionTarget` modifier:
+In your destination view, add the `kestrelTransitionTarget` modifier.
+This marks where the source image will animate to:

 ```swift
 import SwiftUI